Trauma & Its Effects

 Trauma occurs when dangerous or traumatic events overwhelm a person's ability to cope.
-Some examples include: child abuse and neglect, sexual abuse, neighborhood or school violence, witnessing or experiencing domestic violence, serious accidents, illness, and loss of a loved one.
+Some examples include physical, emotional, or sexual abuse and neglect, witnessing or experiencing violence, serious accidents, illness, and loss of a loved one.
 Traumatic experiences have been linked to poor physical and mental health outcomes and a reduced quality of life.
 Our therapists use a trauma-informed approach, when appropriate, to help individuals and families overcome the negative effects of trauma.

 The facts on trauma: